-D. If your proposal includes an assessment or inventory (NOTE: project may extend across a wide area and cover multiple properties): N/A i Will the project design be developed by a licensed professional engineer?
+- D. If your proposal includes an assessment or inventory (NOTE: project may extend across a wide area and cover multiple properties): N/A - E. If your proposal includes developing a design: - i.
+Will the project design be developed by a licensed professional engineer?